Essential Oils to Support Mental Health

-Mental health imbalances affect thousands of people in the United States, every day.
+Mental health imbalances affect hundreds of thousands of people in the United States, every day.
 Some people have trouble getting out of bed, some have debilitating fears that keep them from leaving the house or being in crowds, and others have eating disorders, sleep disturbances, depression and anxiety.
 Lifestyle experiences, environment, nutrition, social support and aromatherapy are key factors in daily well-being.
 Most people don’t realize the power a scent can have on behavior, mood, responses and reactions.

-Aromatherapy is a powerful tool at our fingertips that can help with any mental and cognitive issue.
+Aromatherapy is a powerful tool at your fingertips that can help with any mental and cognitive issue.
 When you smell a particular scent or aroma, those scent molecules travel into the nose to certain processes and organs in the brain that trigger a response or reaction.
 It is that instant.
 Most scents provoke a happy memory or thought, but some can trigger an unhappy or traumatic event.
 This shows you the power of smell, or olfaction.

 How does smell help our mood?